Frequently Asked Questions

 - Are there grants available for starting my business?

 While there has been a reduction in the number of grants available to general business start-up in the past few years, there are some monies available.
-Most programs are targeted strictly to specific industries, geographical areas or particular groups of entrepreneurs (minority groups, youth, employment insurance recipients, etc.) To search the database of government programs available in Ontario, visit Innovation Canada.
+Most programs are targeted strictly to specific industries, geographical areas or particular groups of entrepreneurs (minority groups, youth, employment insurance recipients, etc.).

 - Where can I get a loan for my business?